TimonVS/epic-generator/README.md

 ## Usage

+1. [Configure the GitHub App](https://github.com/apps/epic-generator), make sure to install it for select repositories and not for a whole organization.
-1. Create a label with the name "epic".
+2. Create a label with the name "epic".
-2. Create or edit an issue and add any issues that are part of the epic by adding an HTML comment to the description of the issue like so: `<!-- EPIC:DATA #1 #5 -->`, add as many issues as you like.
+3. Create or edit an issue and add any issues that are part of the epic by adding an HTML comment to the description of the issue like so: `<!-- EPIC:DATA #1 #5 -->`, add as many issues as you like.
-3. Add the "epic" label to the issue
+4. Add the "epic" label to the issue
-4. Submit the issue and refresh after a couple of seconds and the table should show up.
+5. Submit the issue and refresh after a couple of seconds and the table should show up.

 ### Updating an epic